 The Company does not generate revenues from its assets as it is an exploration and development company, focused on advancing its Marimaca Project.
 Historically, the Company has relied on equity financings and loan instruments to fund operations.
-Variances between the quarterly figures presented in Table 6 are generally due to (i) the availability of cash to fund operations; (ii) the completion of any debt or equity financings in the period; (iii) the deconsolidation of previous wholly-owned subsidiary; and (iii) the level of exploration/development and/or care & maintenance activities which is directly correlated to the availability of cash resources.
+Variances between the quarterly figures presented in Table 7 are generally due to (i) the availability of cash to fund operations; (ii) the completion of any debt or equity financings in the period; (iii) the deconsolidation of previous wholly-owned subsidiary; and (iii) the level of exploration/development and/or care & maintenance activities which is directly correlated to the availability of cash resources.

-The main variances in cash are due to the following: (i) the completion of equity financings in Q1 2021 and Q4 2020 for net proceeds of \$57.0 million; and (ii) the completion of a private placement in Q3 2019 raising gross proceeds of \$12.6 million.
+The main variances in cash are due to the following: (i) the sale of the NSR to Osisko in Q3 2022 for net proceeds of \$15.5 million; and (ii) the completion of equity financings in Q1 2021 and Q4 2020 for net proceeds of \$57.0 million; and (ii) the completion of a private placement in Q3 2019 raising gross proceeds of \$12.6 million.
 Total assets increased over the quarters due to property acquisitions and option payments.
-The reduction in total assets and total liabilities in Q1 2022 was due to the disposition of Rayrock.
+The reduction in total assets in Q3 2022 was due to a combination of capitalized exploration expenditures offset by the Osisko NSR.
+Total assets and total liabilities were reduced in Q1 2022 due to the disposition of Rayrock.